jack126guy/essentialgit/essential git.md

                            \
                             - 8 <- test

-After some consultation and testing, you decide that this work is ready to be moved into the "master" branch.
+After some consultation and testing, you decide that this work is ready to be moved into the `master` branch.
 This process is called "merging" the `stuff` branch into the `master` branch.

 *Note*: It is recommended that you not have any uncommitted changes in your working directory before starting this process.